 By Isabella Lovett

-Around 19.7 million American adults (12 years and older) battled a substance use disorder in 2018, with 74% of adults struggling with alcohol abuse and 38% with an illicit drug disorder.
-The side effects of a substance or alcohol disorder are many one of which is sexual dysfunction.
+Sexual Health During Recovery.
+Around 19.7 Million American Adults (12 years and older) battled a substance use disorder in 2018, with 74% of adults struggling with alcohol abuse and 38% with an illicit drug disorder.
+The side effects of a substance or alcohol disorder are many, which include sexual dysfunction.
 Going through rehabilitation to get rid of the drug dependency is vital to deal with the addiction reasons, comfortably detox from the substances you’re hooked to, and recover overall health including sexual health.
-Like anything in recovery, going through rehab demands commitment to ensure that you are on the right path so that your sexual health returns to normal and you can function well — all without the use of drugs.
+Like anything in recovery, Going Through Rehab Demands Commitment to ensuring that you are on the right path so that your sexual health returns to normal and you can function well — all without the use of drugs.

 Sexual Health Is Part of Recovery